 v=spf1 include:aspmx.googlemail.com include:mail.zendesk.com include:stspg-customer.com include:mg.awardsplatform.com ~all

-Adding an SPF record will not only improve mail delivery of messages sent from your Award Force account, it will also help prevent spammers from fraudulently using your domain to send spam.
-Note, however, that due to the many different factors that affect email deliverability, there is no way to guarantee placement of an email in the inbox of any given recipient.
+Adding an SPF record will not only improve mail delivery of messages sent from your Award Force account, it will also help prevent spammers from fraudulently using your domain to send spam .
+However, it is important to note that adding the record is not a guarantee of deliverability.
+Due to the many different factors that affect email deliverability, there is no way to guarantee placement of an email in the inbox of any given recipient.

 Need more help?
 Get in touch!